top of page

 Consultation and Case Evaluation

-Because waiver eligibility and strategy depend on the specific facts of each case, LexElite Law offers structured consultations to evaluate potential inadmissibility issues, assess whether a waiver or other form of relief may be available, and determine the most appropriate path forward.
-Our goal is to provide clear, informed guidance so clients can make sound decisions with a realistic understanding of the legal landscape and associated risks.
+Waiver eligibility, NIE viability and other relief depend on the specific facts of each case.
+LexElite Law provides structured consultations to evaluate potential inadmissibility issues, assess whether a waiver, national interest exception or other relief may be available and determine the most appropriate strategy under current law and policy.
+During your consultation, we will:

 bottom of page